jasonlessenich/AdventOfCode2024/_shared/aoc_gen/README.md

 # aoc_gen
-Generates template code for Advent of Code challenges
+Generates a template dart project for Advent of Code challenges.